 "Paranasal" means near the nose.
 The paranasal sinuses are hollow, air-filled spaces in the bones around the nose.
-The sinuses are lined with cells that make mucus, which keeps the inside of the nose from drying out during breathing.
+The sinuses are lined with cells that make mucus.
+This keeps the inside of the nose from drying out during breathing.

-There are several paranasal sinuses named after the bones that surround them:
+Several paranasal sinuses are named after the bones that surround them:

-- The frontal sinuses are in the lower forehead above the nose
+- Frontal sinuses are in the lower forehead above the nose

-- The maxillary sinuses are in the cheekbones on either side of the nose
+- Maxillary sinuses are in the cheekbones on either side of the nose

-- The ethmoid sinuses are beside the upper nose, between the eyes
+- Ethmoid sinuses are beside the upper nose, between the eyes

-- The sphenoid sinuses are behind the nose, in the center of the skull
+- Sphenoid sinuses are behind the nose, in the center of the skull

-Other types of paranasal sinus and nasal cavity cancer include the following:
+Other types of paranasal sinus and nasal cavity cancer include: